 The process of opening a bank account is complicated and you can prepare for it by talking to your home bank asking what they need for you to be able to transfer money etc.

-The banks have limited possibilities to administer cash so it’s recommended that you transfer funds from your home bank once the account is opened but be prepared for up to 10 days before the account is opened after you made the application.
+The banks have limited possibilities to administer cash - therefore it is recommended that you transfer funds from your home bank once your Swedish account is opened.
+Be aware that it may take up to 10 weekdays to create/open a Swedish bank account.

 For some citizens outside EU (Iran, Pakistan etc.) it is very difficult to transfer money due to different EU directives and sanctions.
 If it’s possible, talk to someone with experience in these matters before you travel here.